Manalur Assembly constituency

 Manalur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Thrissur Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Murali Perunelly of CPI(M).
+As of the 2026 Assembly elections, the current MLA is C. Raveendranath of CPI(M).

 Local self-governed segments

 Thaikkad Gram panchayat, which was included in Manalur Assembly constituency under the 2008 delimitation, was merged with Guruvayur Municipality in 2010.

 Manalur Assembly constituency is composed of the following local self-governed segments: